raul881007/drones/README.md

 ```

-You have to edit the database_endpoint, port, database_name, username and password with your own data to check all functionalities in the MicroService.
+You have to edit the database_endpoint, port, database_name, username and password with your own data and run in database ms_back/boot/src/main/resources/data.sql to check all functionalities in the MicroService.

 In api-rest module you can find a postman collection with operations needed